 The JavaCategory statistical category must be specified in a stat type's definition to use statistical definitions residing in a Stat Server Java Extensions (SSJE).
 When loaded, each SSJE passes its own statistical definitions to Stat Server availing them to Stat Server clients.
 These stat types can be real-time or historical and, unlike regular stat types, are dynamic in nature.
 This means that they are enabled only if the corresponding SSJE is loaded.

-Chapter 6 of the Reporting Technical Reference Guide for the Genesys 7.2 Release describes stat types provided in the 7.x releases of the OCC, Multimedia, and VCB SSJEs.
+The Solution Reporting Templates book of the Reporting Technical Reference series describes stat types provided in the 7.x and 8.x releases of the OCC and Multimedia SSJEs.